Changeup

 A changeup is a type of pitch in baseball and fastpitch softball.

 The changeup is a staple off-speed pitch often used in a pitcher's arsenal, usually thrown to look like a fastball, but arriving much more slowly to the plate.
 Its reduced speed coupled with its deceptive delivery is meant to confuse the batter's timing.
-It is meant to be thrown the same as a fastball, but further back in the hand, which makes it release from the hand slower while still retaining the look of a fastball.
+It is meant to be thrown with the same biomechanics as a fastball, but further back in the hand, which makes it release from the hand slower while still retaining the look of a fastball.

 A changeup is generally thrown to be 8–15 mph slower than a fastball.
 If thrown correctly, the changeup will confuse the batter because the human eye cannot discern that the ball is coming significantly slower until it is around 30 ft from the plate.
-For example, a batter swings at the oncoming ball as if it were a 94 mph fastball, but instead the ball is coming in at 89 mph—this means they will be swinging too early to hit the ball well (also known as being "way out in front").
+For example, a batter swings at the oncoming ball as if it were a 94 mph fastball, but instead the ball is coming in at 89 mph—this means they will swing too early to hit the ball well (also known as being "way out in front").

 Other names include a change-of-pace or a change.
 In addition, before at least the second half of the twentieth century, the term "slow ball" was used to denote pitches that were not a fastball or breaking ball, which almost always meant a type of changeup.
 Therefore, the terms slow ball and changeup could be used interchangeably.
 The changeup is usually, but not always, pitched faster than a curveball and about the same speed as a slider.

 The changeup is analogous to the slower ball in cricket.

 Delivery

-The changeup is thrown with the same arm action as a fastball, but at a lower speed due to the pitcher holding the ball in a special grip.
+The changeup is thrown with the same mechanics as a fastball, but at a lower speed due to the pitcher holding the ball in a special grip.
 Former pitcher and pitching coach Leo Mazzone stated: When a pitcher throws his best fastball, he puts more in it; the changeup is such that one throws something other than his best fastball.
 By having this mindset, the pitch will have less velocity on it in addition to the change in grips.
 This difference from what is expected by the arm action and the velocity can confuse the batter into swinging the bat far too early and thus receiving a strike, or not swinging at all.
 Should a batter be fooled on the timing of the pitch and still make contact, it will cause a foul ball or the ball being put into play weakly, usually resulting in an out.
 In addition to the unexpectedly slow velocity, the changeup can also [sic] possess a significant amount of movement, which can bewilder the batter even further.
 The very best changeups utilize both deception and movement.